Thomas Marryat

 Thomas Marryat M.D.
-(1730–1792) was an English physician, known also as a medical writer and wit.
+(1730–1792) was an English physician, medical writer and wit.

 Life

 Born in London, he was the son of Zephaniah Marryat, a nonconformist minister, and was educated for the Presbyterian ministry.
 From 1747 until 1749 he belonged to a late-night poetical club.
 It met at the Robin Hood, Butcher Row, Strand, London, and among the members were Richard Brookes, Moses Browne, Stephen Duck, Martin Madan, and Thomas Madox; members brought a piece of poetry, which if approved might be sent to the Gentleman's Magazine and other periodicals.
 It was at this club that the plan and title of the Monthly Review, subsequently used by Ralph Griffiths, were brought up.

 Marryat gave up on the ministry, after a time at Southwold and Barnet, and left his family in 1760.
 He went to Edinburgh, where he was a medical student and graduated M.D.
 For a while he sought practice in London, but in 1762 made a tour of continental medical schools, and subsequently visited America, obtaining practice where he could.
 On his return in 1766 he resided for several years in Antrim and Northern Ireland.

 In February 1774 Marryat moved to Shrewsbury, but finally settled in Bristol about 1785.
 Here he delivered a course of lectures on therapeutics which was well attended.
 He had some success in practice, which dropped off, and refused assistance from relations.

 Marryat died on 29 May 1792, and was buried in the ground belonging to the chapel in Lewin's Mead, in Brunswick Square, Bristol.
 His manners were blunt, but he was considered honest, and kind, especially to the poor.
 More orthodox physicians took him as an empiric.
 He prescribed enormous doses of drastic medicines to nonpaying patients, and, for dysentery, paper boiled in milk.
 The bookseller Henry Lemoine sold a "bug-water", to which Marryat lent his name.